HeardLibrary/digital-scholarship/script/wikidata/ld4.md

 pip install requests
 ```

 5\. **Figuring out where your downloaded files are**.
 If you don't typically navigate around your computer using the command line, it is possible to get lost.
-I recommend that you create a folder that is a subfolder of your Documents folder in which to put the files that we will be using (for example a folder called `vanderbot` or something else that is simple and doesn't have spaces in its name).
+I recommend that you create a folder that is a subfolder of your Documents folder in which to put the files that we will be using (in my examples I usa a folder called `wikidata_test`, but you can call it something else that is simple and doesn't have spaces in its name).
 Most people can easily get to such a folder, although Windows is particularly bad about making people confused about where files are.
 If you want to run a test ahead of time, try creating a subfolder of your `Documents` folder, download a file into it, then try the following commands in the console:

 ```
 cd Documents